Xfennec/nosee/README.md

 It's an answer when you found usual monitoring systems too heavy and complex.

 Nosee uses SSH protocol to execute scripts on monitored systems, checking for whatever you want.
-The result is checked and Nosee will ring an alert of your choice if anything is wrong.
+The result is evaluated and Nosee will ring an alert of your choice if anything is wrong.

 In short : SSH, no agent, simple configuration, usual scripting.

 Currently, Nosee requires bash on monitored hosts.
-It was tested successfully tested with Linux (of course) but using Cygwin sshd on Windows hosts too.
+It was successfully tested with Linux (of course) but using Cygwin sshd on Windows hosts too.

 The Nosee daemon itself can virtually run with any Go supported platform.